How to Think About Your Personal Brand Like a Marketer

 Of course, really effective personal branding is more complex than I have made it sound.
 But even small efforts can have an impact.
 Since there is so much you *could* do to build your personal brand, a focused approach is required.
 You can’t do it all and most of it won’t matter.
 Identifying goals and audiences are a great first step in focusing your efforts on building a personal brand that helps you get to where you want to be.

-- For people that are Job Seekers they should consider showing up online, on LinkedIn, technical be on GitHub, use the words that someone would use to find you
+For people that are Job Seekers they should consider showing up online, on LinkedIn, technical be on GitHub, use the words that someone would use to find you.
+For a broader presence to increase visibility could consider blogging or engaging in your professional community.
+Know what is relevant in which mediums and make sure to keep it relevant.

 Tips for Personal Brand